Contact Us 1-800-596-4880

 6. Add content in the selected format to the sample data file.
 For example, for JSON:

-See the Important note before adding sample data.
+See Important before adding sample data.

 Hover over XML to display sample data